FREQUENTLY ASKED QUESTIONS

 We recommend additional training for anyone who plans to spend more than a few hours out boating.
 You can get your PCOC card by taking an in-person or online course and successfully completing the exam.
 The card is good for life and is enforceable – if you’re out on the water, make sure you keep it handy as you can be pulled over and asked for it by law enforcement or volunteer officers.
 PCOC FAQ’s.
 You can take the PCOC course and exam with these course providers.
 This is all available on our website.

 I’d to become a member of Boating BC Association.
 What are the benefits & how do I join?
-We welcome diverse businesses in the recreational marine industry, from yacht brokers to insurance providers and marinas as well as individual boaters.
+We welcome diverse businesses in the recreational marine industry, from yacht brokers to insurance providers and marinas.
 We have loyalty program discounts, as well as educational, networking and advocacy opportunities, exclusive to members.
 You can sign up online and learn more about all the benefits here.

 Where can I find one-stop information on boating destinations in BC?

 Look no further than our website for information about picturesque marinas, anchorages and marine parks throughout our beautiful province with ocean and lake playgrounds.

 How do boaters ensure they’re not polluting the marine environment?

 Responsible boaters take every precaution to ensure they treat our pristine waterways and coastal shorelines with care, from using eco-products, recycling, proper waste disposal and following the Clean Marine program.
 You can read more about green boating at our website.

 I’d like to sell my used boat.
 Where do I go?

 Our website offers a full suite of services to help you sell your boat.